B.A. (cum laude), 1980,Cornell University

 Early in her career, Professor Boyne served as a senior trial prosecutor for the State of New Mexico, specializing in the prosecution of child sexual abuse and domestic violence cases.
 She worked for several years as a defense attorney and served on the boards of several non-profit organizations dedicated to protecting the rights of children.
 As a law student, she served on the staff of the Southern California Law Review and was the co-founder of the Southern California Review of Law and Women’s Studies.
 She received the Warren J. Ferguson Award for the best essay on social justice for her early research that examined the conditions of incarceration of HIV-positive women in the California prison system.

 Professor Boyne’s research interests span the intersection of the fields of criminal law, politics, and culture.
 Her recent scholarship examines the meaning of prosecutorial "objectivity" in Germany's civil law system.
 In 2011, the American Society of Comparative Law selected the working draft of her article entitled, "The Many Faces of Objectivity: A Look at German Sexual Assault Cases, 67 Wash. & Lee.
 L.R.
 1287 (2010) as one of six papers to be discussed at its annual works-in-progress workshop held at Yale Law School.
 Her 2012 article, “The Cultural Limits of Formalism and Uniformity” was selected through a blind review by the Young Comparativists Committee of the American Society of Comparative Law for its 2012 conference held at George Washington University.
-She has presented papers at the University of Virginia School of Law, Temple University’s Beasley School of Law, Washington & Lee Law School and also at conferences in the United States, Germany and Austria.
-She is currently working on a book project that uses ethnographic research to probe the degree of prosecutorial discretion in Germany.
+She has presented papers at the University of Virginia School of Law, Temple University’s Beasley School of Law, Washington & Lee Law School and also at conferences in the Austria, France, Germany, and the United Kingdom.

 In the classroom, Professor Boyne strives to introduce innovative teaching methods that hone students' leadership and advocacy skills.
 On biennial basis, students in her Comparative National Security Law Seminar join with students from IU's School of Public and Environmental Affairs to participate in a full-day counterterrorism simulation.
 The 2009 simulation was the basis for the documentary aired on public television entitled, "Tough Decisions: Defending the Homeland."
 The documentary won a regional Emmy award in 2011.
 Seeking to expand the law school's leadership training programs, Professor Boyne serves as the law school's chair of the newly created Global Crisis Leadership Forum.
 The forum aims to hone the crisis decision-making skills of students as well as the public and private sector communities.